envisioning/vocab/src/content/articles/xai-explainable-ai.md

 ---
-generality:
-  - 0.85
-  - 0.825
-  - 0.8
-  - 0.775
-  - 0.75
-  - 0.725
-  - 0.7
 slug: xai-explainable-ai
-summary:
-  AI systems designed to provide insights into their behavior and decisions, making them transparent and understandable to humans.
+summary: AI systems designed to provide insights into their behavior and decisions, making them transparent and understandable to humans.
 title: XAI (Explainable AI)
 ---